BriantOliveira/Neuroscience-simulation-notes/chapter1.md

 **IR-DIC stands for?**

 Infrared Differential Contrast Microcopy

 IR-DIC allows to get very high depth view into tissue

 IR-DIC requires polarized light

 **What do you need for a whole cell patch clamp?**

 A microscope and a glass micropipette

 What can be measured using a whole cell patch clamp - in conjunction with other techniques?

 * The morphological profile, i.e the 3rd structure of a neuron.
 * The electrophysiological profile, i.e a recording of the voltage of the cell under different stimuli.
 * The molecular profile, i.e the expression of different genes.

+Inter neurons - typically inhibitory inter neurons and PYR these are excitatory, typically parametal cells.

+**Morphological profiles **

+What kind of features can you get from morphological studies?

+* Volume of the soma
+* Dendrites horizontal extend
+* Dendrite branching angle
+* Frequency of branching

+The following statements about morphological studies are incorrect?

+* The name of the different morphological classes were only recently defined
+* Local morphology always covers the full neuron
+* Classification are based on global morphology of the cells
+* Morphological studies are only possible on complete neurons

+What can you do from the averaged features of one neuron class?

+* The averaged features can be used to clone statistically similar neurons
+* The averaged features can be used to repair the morphology of sliced neurons
+* The averaged features can be used to define rules used to synthetize new neurons